 Despite the relative health of the breed, there are a number of medical conditions that can affect them.

 - Minor heart murmurs

 As long as they live in a calm, happy home where they are fed a healthy diet and given the daily exercise they require, they should live long, happy lives.
-Even the retired race dogs have the same long life expectancy.
+Even retired race dogs have the same lengthy life expectancy.

-The retired racing greyhound also lives a long life and makes a great pet for adoption.
-According to the New Jersey Greyhound Adoption Program, Inc., most greyhounds are retired from their athletic activities by the time they are 2 to 5 years of age.
+According to the New Jersey Greyhound Adoption Program, Inc., most Greyhounds are retired from their athletic activities by the time they are 2 to 5 years of age.
 To learn more about retired racing greyhounds go to our article Greyhounds Get a Second Chance.